-Kathleen also reported on a case in the 11th Circuit Court of Appeals regarding Right to Intervention (RTI) system and 504 Plans.
-She said a student was doing well in the pyramid of interventions and the school did not view the student as needing additional supports.
-The parent provided a doctor's verification of the student's attention deficit hyperactivity disorder (ADHD) but the school district did not move forward with assessment because they did not believe the student needed additional supports.
+Kathleen also reported on a case in the 11th Circuit Court of Appeals regarding Right to Intervention (RTI) pyramid system and 504 Plans.
+She said a student was doing well in the pyramid of interventions so the school did not view the student as needing additional supports.
+They did not assess even after the parent provided a doctor's verification of the student's attention deficit hyperactivity disorder (ADHD).
 Kathleen said the case decision was that the school district did violate Child Find by not assessing as soon as they suspected a disability.